-She is fiction editor of Atticus Review and a consulting editor for the 2018 Best Small Fictions anthology.
+She is fiction editor of Atticus Review and was a consulting editor for the 2018 Best Small Fictions anthology.

 A native of Texas, she received her B.A. from Emory University and her M.F.A and M.A. from Indiana University.
 She currently lives in Tucson, Arizona, with her husband and son.
 She works as a science writer.